telefonicaid/tdigital-hybridge/README.md

 Hybridge works in an AMD fashion, so you'll need [RequireJS](http://requirejs.org) for the loading.
 You'll also need [JQuery](http://jquery.com) (version 1.5 or newer) for the Javascript part since [Deferred](http://api.jquery.com/category/deferred-object) object is used intensively.

-#### iOS
- The only Objective-C dependency is [SBJson](http://superloopy.io/json-framework) and is handled for the grace of [CocoaPods](http://cocoapods.org) which is ridiculously easy to setup.

-#### Android

-None.

 ---
 ## Usage

 There are two ways of communication between native and Javascript.
 This is implemented in a different way in Android and iOS, but the Javascript part is just the same in both environments:
 * Hybridge uses **actions** as native tasks that you want to be done when requested from Javascript while sending JSON data in the request and getting a JSON in response.

 * Native Hybridge part can trigger **native events** and send attached JSON data to Javascript when needed.